Vol:I Reiseuni • Pilot Project

 With a lot of effort and ambition from all concerned parties, we have already pushed diverse problems and processes of urban and architectural tasks towards public discourses, and together we gained a lot experiences during the first period of the laboratory.
 The future of Reiseuni_lab and its platform "European Architecture Dialogue" is now open to the next challenges.

-The text was first presented as opening lecture at EAD#5, Tallinn University of Technology, May 2014.
+The article is based on the opening lecture at EAD#5, Tallinn University of Technology, May 2014.